robert-b-clarke/nre-darwin-py/README.rst

 Introduction
 ------------

-`nre-darwin-py` provides an abstraction layer for accessing National Rail Enquiries Darwin service via their LDB SOAP web service.
+`nre-darwin-py` provides an abstraction layer for accessing the National Rail Enquiries Darwin service via their **legacy** LDB SOAP web service.
 This service provides live departure board information for all United Kingdom train stations.

-This module has the following goals:

-* Allow developers to avoid the complexity of SOAP and the decisions involved in choosing a Python SOAP client
-* Provide a more pythonic interface to station board and service details information
-* Make useful documentation available through pydoc or through the `help` command in the python shell
-* Facilitate the easy creation of departure board websites and webservices
+**IMPORTANT** Please note that the SOAP web service which this library uses has now been superceded by a more useable `REST JSON API <https://realtime.nationalrail.co.uk/LDBWS/docs/documentation.html>`_, thereby eliminating many of the reasons for using this library.
+If you are starting a new departure boards project in Python it is recommended that you use the new API directly.

 Getting started
 ---------------